 The examinations in the subjects of an Honour course are held at the end of the last year of the course; or a candidate may defer the examinations until a year after he has passed in the ordinary subjects of the fourth year; in which case, however, he shall not receive his degree until he has passed the examinations of such Honour Course.

-Successful candidates will be declared to have obtained their degrees with Honours, with High Honours, or with High Honours and Medal.
+Successful candidates will be declared to have obtained their degrees with Honours, or with High Honours.